Building a DNS Email Validation Service with Cloudflare Workers & ApyHub API

 Step 7: Testing Your Function

 After deploying, you can test your serverless function by sending a POST request with a CSV file of email addresses to your Cloudflare Worker's URL.
-Use tools like Fusion or cURL for this purpose.
+Use tools like Voiden or cURL for this purpose.

 Step 8: Deploy your function to Cloudflare Workers.